-- they liaise with the Local Authority Designated Officer (LADO), before taking any action and on an ongoing basis, where an allegation is made against a member of staff, supply staff or volunteer; and - anyone who has harmed or may pose a risk to a child is referred to the Disclosure and Barring Service. - 9.19 The Designated Safeguarding Lead (DSL) - holds ultimate responsibility for safeguarding and child protection (including online safety) in the school and is a member of the SLT. - will liaise with the headteacher to inform him of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
-This should include being aware of the requirement for children to have an Appropriate Adult - see Appendix 8 - will liaise with the head teacher to ensure the school fully adheres to the DfE Searching, screening and confiscation guidance for schools4 paying particular attention to the requirements in respect of strip searching and the encouragement to involve parents in decision making. - acts as a source of support and expertise in carrying out safeguarding duties for the whole school community. - will have the necessary knowledge and understanding to recognise possible children at risk of contextual and/or extra familial abuse or exploitation. - encourages a culture of listening to children and taking account of their wishes and feelings. - is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually. - will refer a child if there are concerns about possible abuse, to the MASH5, and act as a focal point for staff to discuss concerns.
-Enquiries6 must be followed up in writing, if referred by telephone. - will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral. - will ensure that all such records are kept confidential, stored securely and are separate from student records, until the child's 25th birthday.
+- all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures. - pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online. - they liaise with the Local Authority Designated Officer (LADO), before taking any action and on an ongoing basis, where an allegation is made against a member of staff, supply staff or volunteer; and - anyone who has harmed or may pose a risk to a child is referred to the Disclosure and Barring Service.

+8.19 The Designated Safeguarding Lead (DSL)

+- holds ultimate responsibility for safeguarding and child protection (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring). - will liaise with the headteacher or principal to inform him or her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This should include being aware of the requirement for children to have an Appropriate Adult see Appendix 7 - will liaise with the head teacher to ensure the school fully adheres to the DfE Searching, screening and confiscation guidance for schools5 paying particular attention to the requirements in respect of strip searching and the encouragement to involve parents in decision making. - acts as a source of support and expertise in carrying out safeguarding duties for the whole school community. - will have the necessary knowledge and understanding to recognise possible children at risk of contextual and/or extra familial abuse or exploitation. - encourages a culture of listening to children and taking account of their wishes and feelings. - is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually.

-4 Searching, Screening and Confiscation (publishing.service.gov.uk)
+5 Searching, Screening and Confiscation (publishing.service.gov.uk)